 Tips for trainers

-Getting off to a flying start
+Getting Off to a Flying Start

 It should be remembered that in your own course management, you are also employing some of the negotiation and conflict resolution skills dealt with in the programme.
 For example, in bringing 25-35 people together from a variety of professions, from different government departments, and from different countries, you are faced with the challenge of building trust and securing commitment to a successful course among all participants – facilitators and course members alike.
 To do this, people must be actively engaged from the very beginning.

-General workshop process
+General Workshop Process